Gigas002/software-and-services/README.md

 **Providers**

-- $FREEMIUM$ [ProtonMail](https://github.com/ProtonMail) -- can't say I recommend it's free plan, since it doesn't allow you to do lots of things, but paid plans are awesome. *Plus* plan lets you use [new ProtonDrive service](https://protonmail.com/blog/proton-drive-early-access/), more info about it in **File sync and share** section below
+- $FREEMIUM$ [ProtonMail](https://github.com/ProtonMail) -- can't say I recommend it's free plan, since it doesn't allow you to do lots of things, but paid plans are awesome

 **Desktop software**